-You can buy US lottery tickets, win the Powerball and the Mega Millions lotteries, and collect your jackpot no matter what your US residence status is.
-While there is an age restriction (you have to be at least 18 to play), you can buy tickets in any state which offers the lottery even if you are not a United States citizen, or you don't live in the state selling the ticket, or even if you don't live in the country at all.
+While there is an age restriction (you have to be at least 18 to play), adults can buy tickets in any state which offers the lottery even if you're not a United States citizen, if you don't live in the state selling the ticket, or even if you don't live in the country at all.

-If you are trying to enter a lottery other than the Powerball or Mega-Millions games, check the rules before you enter for eligibility information.
+If you're trying to enter a lottery other than the Powerball or Mega-Millions games, check the rules before you enter for eligibility information.

 Can you Buy US Lottery Tickets from Outside of the United States?

-While non-US residents can enter and win the lottery, there's a caveat: you have to actually be in the country to legally buy US lottery tickets.
-It is illegal to buy lottery tickets through the internet or by mail (with some rare exceptions, such as a lottery app that sends an employee to physically buy tickets for its customers).
+While non-US residents can enter and win the lottery, there's a caveat: You have to actually be in the country to legally buy US lottery tickets.
+It's illegal to buy lottery tickets over the internet or by mail — with some rare exceptions, such as a lottery app run by a company that sends an employee to physically buy tickets for its customers.

-This is important to keep in mind because many lottery scams trick people into believing that they have won lotteries from foreign countries.
+This's important to keep in mind because many lottery scams trick people into believing that they've won lotteries from foreign countries.
 You can only win a foreign lottery if you bought a ticket while you were in that country.
 If you didn't, you can throw those scam win notices away.

 There are also scam websites that will take your money and promise to buy lottery tickets for you.
 Approach these sites with caution and be sure to check the company out carefully before handing over any money.
 Doing an internet search for the company's name together with the word "scam" is a good first step.

-Can an Illegal Immigrant Win a US Lottery?
+Can an Undocumented Alien Win a US Lottery?